 |Revokes all API keys currently defined in the system (requires Admin privileges).|

 The user profile enables users to generate identity tokens.
 Any user can create a user identity token for themselves via the UI.
 Identity tokens are scoped tokens, which means that they provide limited and focused permissions, making them more secure and, therefore, preferable to API keys.
 In addition, when a user is deleted/disabled, their tokens are also revoked.
 For more information, see Access Tokens.

 - To generate the token, click Generate an Identity Token.

-This opens the Generate Identity Token window with the new token.
+This opens the Generate an Identity Token window.

 Click Copy (or the copy icon next to the token) to copy the token.

 The new token you generated appears with the description in the list of identity tokens:

 Currently identity tokens can only be revoked through the Revoke Token API.